Streptocarpus cooperi

 Images copyright by the individual photographers or their institutions.

 The unifoliate Streptocarpus are interesting plants, that produce only one leaf during their life cycle.
 Most are monocarpic, in that they flower only once before dying.
 It may take several years before flowering occurs.
-In their natural habitat, the leaves will never be as pristine-looking as this one.
 During annual periods of drought or cold, part of the leaf will die back from the tip, leaving a ragged edge with dried remnants of the abandoned tissue.